sphinx-doc/sphinx/Doc-26/library/errno.rst

 This module makes available standard ``errno`` system symbols.
 The value of each symbol is the corresponding integer value.
-The names and descriptions are borrowed from :file:`linux/include/errno.h`, which should be pretty all- inclusive.
+The names and descriptions are borrowed from :file:`linux/include/errno.h`, which should be pretty all-inclusive.

 .. data:: errorcode